pbouamriou/aquarium/README.md

-# aquarium
+# Fish Tank

-Logiciel de pilotage d'un aquarium basé sur :
+Software to drive my fish tank (new hardware) :
-+ Une carte RasberyPI pour le cerveau de l'application
++ A Rasberry PI card for the brain, developped in Rust
-+ Une carte Arduino pour le controleur des sondes.
++ An Arduino card to drive probes.